Our Values

 Skills & Accomplishments:

 She earned her BA in Sociology from Spelman College in Atlanta and her Master of Public Policy from the Sanford School of Public Policy at Duke University.
-She’s serves as the South-Central Regional Delegate for the National Alumnae Association of Spelman College, on the board of the March of Dimes in Louisiana, and the board of Family Connects International.
+She is earning her EdD in Leadership Studies at LSU Shreveport where her research is on Black women in healthcare leadership roles.
+She’s volunteers with the National Alumnae Association of Spelman College and is on the board of the March of Dimes in Louisiana.
 She grew up in Texas, Iowa, Louisiana, and Missouri, and currently lives in New Orleans.
 She enjoys cooking and entertaining family and friends.